KOGTI-2023/GridLLM/README.md

-# GridLLM - Distributed AI Inference Network
+# LLMama - Distributed AI Inference Network

 A distributed AI inference system with hot-join capability, designed for dynamic worker pools.
 Perfect for adding your MacBook or other machines to a shared AI compute network when available.